apache/druid/distribution/asf-release-process-guide.md

 ### Update druid.staged.apache.org

+> Before you start, you need the following: Python 3.11 (or later) and Node 16.14 (or later).

 This repo (`druid`) is the source of truth for the Markdown files.
 The Markdown files get copied to `druid-website-src` and built there as part of the release process.
 It's all handled by a script in that repo  called `do_all_things`.

 For more thorough instructions and a description of what the `do_all_things` script does, see the [`druid-website-src` README](https://github.com/apache/druid-website-src)